 So is being compared to Nadal pressure or motivation?
 “Neither,” says Alcaraz.
 “I know that there will never be another like Rafa in history.
 I am Carlos.”

 “I am Carlos” sums up the conviction of a man who has his own stamp.
 His forehand is blinding, with that excessive power that is the hallmark of the new generation, but with flexibility and precision.
 His backhand, especially when the ball is passing him, brings back memories of that same stroke in Nadal, even though one is right-handed and the other left-handed.

 He knows how to throw in drop shots with mastery, he has a secret weapon in the lob, and he is strong and decisive on the court.

-It’s worth listening to what Nadal says.
-“I really believe Carlos is going to be able to progress quickly.
+It’s worth listening to what Nadal said, even before Alcaraz’s surge into the top 10 in the first half of 2022.
+“I really believe Carlos is going to progress quickly.
 He is a complete player.
 I mean, he’s brave, he’s able to go to the net very often, great forehand, great backhand.”

 And then the 13-time Roland Garros champion deploys the salad theory to explain even better who Carlos Alcaraz is and who Carlos Alcaraz can become.

 “When you make a salad and you are putting ingredients inside the salad, he has plenty of ingredients to become a great player.
 That’s the main thing.”

 Alcaraz recalls signing his first contract with Babolat in 2013, when he was just 10 years old.
 He played for nine years with the same model, the Pure Aero, and recently switched to the precision focused Pure Aero VS. “I wanted a little more control,” he says, “and I saw that this racquet had one more string and I wanted to try it.
 I liked it and decided to change.
 I like it a lot because the ball comes off the strings fast and at the same time I have confidence and control.”